In proportion as man rises in the intellectual scale, does he give prominence to mental and moral enjoyments in conjunction with his daily meals.

 -H Clay Trumbull

 The kitchen table is, in my estimation, of the very best of tools a parent has at their behest in raising their children.
 While I’ve been a parent for but a little over two months, I’ve been a child all my life.
-I have spent many an hour at the kitchen table.
-I have seen it used well and not.
-I have participated in and contributed to both.
-In my experience, not is when it is used merely as a place to rest food for eating.
-Not is when the family uses it non intentionally; people coming when they may and if they will, a non priority but more a means to an end.
-When used well it is a wondrous thing.
+In my experience, intentionally is required; people coming when they may and if they will, a non priority but more a means to an end, is not using it well.
+When used well, it is a wondrous thing.
 A true delight.
 The family comes together in more than just physical proximity.
 They come together in spirit.
 They anticipate the experience.
-They linger and truly enjoy and profit from the gift of family.
+They linger and truly enjoy and profit from the gift of family communion.

 Table talk ought to be such, in every family, as to make the hour of home mealtime one of the most attractive as well as one of the most beneficial hours of the day to all the children.
 But in order to make table-talk valuable, parents must have something to talk about at the table, must be willing to talk about it there, and must have the children lovingly in mind as they do their table talking.

 I agree with Mr. Trumbull’s suggestion: the kitchen table should be much more though than just a place to enjoy family, it should be a place for family to grow.
-He notes that some of Jesus’s most profound truths in teaching are found in His words with those whom he sat with eating.
+He notes that some of Jesus’s most profound truths were departed when sat down to eat.
 He goes on to point out that the “table talk of great men has, for centuries, been recognized as having a freeness, a simplicity, and a forcefulness, not to be found in their words spoken elsewhere.”
 What if our kitchen tables were the intellectual and moral center of our homes?

 Here are a few practical ideas from Mr. Trumbull and others on how we might make it so: